There’s a reason why the words ‘spa’ and ‘kids’ are rarely seen in the same sentence; spas are places where you go to relax – and to escape the kids!

 - Teppanyaki: chefs prepare dinner on a flat iron griddle in front of you.
 In the summer months they serve a dinner buffet here.

-You can either visit Yasuragi Kids as part of a day package, or as an overnight stay.
+You can either visit Yasuragi Kids as part of a day package, or as an overnight stay at the hotel.
 There are 191 Japanese-inspired rooms in total, spread across seven categories.
 Rooms can accommodate up to five or six people, which works well for larger families, and interconnecting rooms are also available.

-Yasaragi Kids is located about 19km from Stockholm Central Station and can be reached by bus (35 mins + 10 minute walk), boat (30 minutes + 10 minute walk) or car (20 minutes).
-See here for more information.
+Yasuragi Kids is located about 19km from Stockholm Central Station and can be reached by bus (35 mins + 10 minute walk), boat (30 minutes + 10 minute walk) or car (20 minutes).

 - Swimming nappies/diapers (although you can also buy these in the Yasuragi shop)